Can We Just Admit That Publishing is Hopelessly Broken?

 ALL of them.
 Fifteen titles over a dozen distributors, all of which have special rules that I had painstakingly ironed out over several years.
 The update had wiped out critical meta data and borked the files beyond repair.

 That was the closest I ever came to crying over publishing.
 Rejection letters?
 Nope.
 Hateful reviews?
 Nah.
-But ebook software ruining years of hard work?
+But a software update ruining years of hard work?
 That broke me.

 I was lucky.
 Most people aren’t.

 When something like this happens, it always destroys momentum.
 I end up in a black hole of optimization, desperately trying to solve a problem that I didn’t know I had.
-In the end, I lose another week of productivity and sacrifice more sanity to the business side of publishing.
+I lose productivity and sacrifice more sanity to the business side of publishing.
 And when you have a large library of titles, all of which are published wide, hiccups like this can feel deeply demoralizing.

 And then I really hit bottom.
 On a recent jaunt through the darker side of the industry, I came across this article by author Elle Griffin: